prometheus-operator/prometheus-operator/README.md

 * **`Alertmanager`**, which defines a desired Alertmanager deployment.
   The Operator ensures at all times that a deployment matching the resource definition is running.

-To learn more about the TPRs introduced by the Prometheus Operator have a look at the [design doc](Documentation/design.md).
+To learn more about the CRDs introduced by the Prometheus Operator have a look at the [design doc](Documentation/design.md).

 ## Installation